Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic categories

 The axioms of anomaly-free factorizable BP Hopf algebras are presented in Table~\ref{table-BPHopf3/fig}.
 These axioms imply the relations in Table~\ref{table-BPHopf3-prop/fig}, as it is shown in Section~\ref{BPHopf3-proofs/sec} of Appendix~\ref{proofs/app} (see also \cite[Propositions~5.4.2 \& 5.4.3]{BP11}).
 In particular, axiom~\hrel{f} implies the existence of a Hopf pairing $\pairH : H \otimes H \to \one$ which, together with the copairing $\copairH$, satisfies the zigzag identities \hrel{f2-2'} in Table~\ref{table-BPHopf3-prop/fig}.
 Therefore, both $\pairH$ and $\copairH$ are non-degenerate.
 By analogy with the standard theory of ribbon Hopf algebras, we use the term factorizability to denote this property.

-\begin{definition} We denote by $\Algt$ the strict braided monoidal category freely generated by an anomaly-free factorizable BP Hopf algebra $H$.
-In other words, $\Algt$ is the quotient of $\Algf$ by relations~\hrel{f} and \hrel{n}. \end{definition}
+\begin{definition} We denote by $\Algt$ the braided monoidal category freely generated by an anomaly-free factorizable BP Hopf algebra $H$.
+In other words, $\Algt$ is the quotient of $\Algf$ by the relations~\hrel{f} and \hrel{n}. \end{definition}

 \begin{definition} Let $\calC$ be a braided monoidal category with tensor product $\otimes$, tensor unit $\one$, and braiding $\braid$.
 A \textit{Habiro Hopf algebra} is a Hopf algebra $H$ in $\calC$ with braided cocommutative left adjoint action, equipped with the following structure morphisms: \begin{itemize} \item a \textit{copairing} $\copairH : \one \to H \otimes H$ and a pairing $\pairH : H \otimes H \to \one$; \item a \textit{ribbon element} $\ribelH_+ : \one \to H$ and its multiplicative inverse $\ribelH_- : \one \to H$. \end{itemize} These structure morphisms are subject to the following axioms: